hansioan/slidebasedocs/user/pages/02.human_enhancers/03.results/docs.md

     category: docs
 ---

+### This section describes the [viewer page](http://slidebase.binf.ku.dk/human_enhancers/results) for enhancers.

 Based on the expression and/or genomic location constraints, the number of resulting enhancers will differ.
 After selecting your search options from the [search page](http://slidebase.binf.ku.dk/docs/human_enhancers/selector) and clicking the **See Detailed Results >>**  (or the smaller **"view"** popup link) link, the user will be directed to the viewer page.

 The viewer page displays detailed information about the resulting enhancers and allows the user to perform actions on the resulting set such as downloading and viewing in genome browsers.
-The complete set of enhancer information and actions is displayed below.
+The complete set of enhancer information and actions are displayed below.

 Your selected enhancers are shown on the list to the left.
 A maximum number of 50 enhancers are displayed on each page.
 You can use the **First**, **Prev**, **Next** and **Last** buttons located under the enhancer list and at the bottom of the page to view a different subset.
 Clicking on an enhancer shows information about that individual enhancer as three different sheets (tabs): **CAGE Details** for expression, **Browse** for genome browser views and **View Overlaps** for basal overlaps and correlations with proximal genomic entities.
 It is also possible to analyze all selected enhancers (see below).